 For more information, contact ERI at +1 (812) 925-6000 or sales@eriinc.com.

 An ERI twelve-bay diplexed ROTOTILLER® FM antenna transmits WEOW (FM) and WAIL (FM), both Class C1 FMs with a 100 kW ERP.
 The antenna has a branch feed system to improve the system bandwidth.
 The 12-bay array combines two six-bay center-fed arrays into a single input.
-The antenna is designed so co-owned WCNK (FM), 98.7 MHz, and WWUS (FM), 104.1 MHz, could also operate from this antenna.
+The antenna is designed so that co-owned WCNK (FM), 98.7 MHz, and WWUS (FM), 104.1 MHz, could also operate from this antenna.
 The FM channel combiner feeding the antenna is an FM junction combiner consisting of two ERI 783 FM bandpass filters.
 The tower was also designed and manufactured by ERI.
-It is a 57-inch face 600-foot structure manufactured and installed by ERI in 2012.
-Photo courtesy of Mike Fitzpatrick.
-More great photos found here.
+It is a 57-inch face 600-foot structure manufactured and installed by ERI in 2012—photo courtesy of Mike Fitzpatrick.
+More great photos are found

 Las Vegas, Nevada – April 26, 2022 – Electronics Research, Inc. has promoted Peggy Hunt to the position of Vice President, US Sales.
 She is responsible for leading and managing ERI’s radio and television sales teams for all ERI products and services in the United States.
 Ms. Hunt has twenty-six (26) years of experience, holding most of which have been in Customer Service, Project Management, and, most recently, as Radio Accounts Manager for the Western US.